JonnyWalker/cody-games/Wordle/README.md

 # Run (Real Hardware)

-Run using the cody computer and the prop plug :
-Use a program like RealTerm and add delays so the cody basic parser can catch up.
+Run the program on the Cody computer using the Prop Plug.
+Use a terminal application such as RealTerm and insert delays so the Cody BASIC parser can keep up — for example, about 100 ms per line.
-E.g. 100 msec per line

 `LOAD 1,0` followed by `RUN`